MeasureAuthoringTool/bonnie-patient-conversion/conversion/ProcedureCommon.md

       <td>Result</td>
       <td>Observation that includes the element Observation.partOf to reference the procedure to which it applies.</td>
       <td>Procedure.report references DiagnosticReport-note, DocumentReference, Composition (histology result, pathology report, surgical report, etc.); the latter two are not QI-Core resources.
 However, based on feedback regarding the use of the Observation resource, a procedure result might be better referenced as an Observation that includes the element Observation.partOf to reference the procedure to which it applies.</td>
+       <td>Need stan ?
+We have results not sure how to map comments confusing?</td>
     </tr>
     <tr>
       <td>&nbsp;</td>